dadrian/dadrian.io/content/blog/posts/against-weak-key-checking.md

 RSA keys at the same time, and can multiply their moduli together.

-Even with the multitude of ways key generation can fail, nowadays [we’re much better at managing randomness and key generation][linux-csprng].
+Even with the multitude of ways key generation can fail, nowadays [we’re much better at managing randomness and key generation][linux-csprng] than we were in 2008 or 2012.
 We have key types that definitionally must be valid so long as they are minimally and properly encoded, and where key generation is as simple as reading 32 random bytes.
 The randomness APIs on operating systems behave much smarter than they did in 2012.
 And we have enough compute capacity and automation that every certificate and host can use different keys.

-At this point, there is no reason for subscribers to be generating weak keys, unless they go out of their way to have an insecure setup.
-At the same time, if another ROCA happens, and the best course of action is to revoke and reissue a large set of certificates, the mitigation for that is not better pre-issuance weak key checks, it’s automating validation and reissuance so that mass reissuance events can happen easily throughout the ecosystem, and reducing certificate lifetimes, so that the vast majority of clients that do not have access to complete revocation data are exposed to unexpired but revoked certificates for less time.
+At this point, there is no reason for _subscribers_ (users who are issued a certificate by a CA) to be generating weak keys, unless they go out of their way to have an insecure setup.
+At the same time, if another ROCA happens, and the best course of action is to revoke and reissue a large set of certificates, the mitigation for that is not better pre-issuance weak key checks.
+Automating validation and reissuance allows for mass reissuance events to happen easily throughout the ecosystem.
+Reducing certificate lifetimes reduces the exposure of a compromised key or misissued certificate, especially for the vast majority of clients that do not have access to complete revocation data.

 Every time someone finds a new way to trick a certification authority into issuing a weak key that violates the baseline requirements, CAs and root